 As shown in stage I of Figure~\ref{fig:data_construction}, we build upon Chest ImaGenome~\cite{wu2021chest} to construct our dataset, but with an emphasis on the mapping precision between visual regions and textually described entities.
-The emergence of Chest ImaGenome has led to significant advances in various multimodal tasks, including Med-VQA~\cite{hu2023expert} and grounded report generation~\cite{tanida2023interactive}.
-However, after consulting radiologists, we find that the anatomical descriptions of regions of interest in ImaGenome are imprecise and lack simplicity, and they even introduce ambiguity into clinical diagnoses.
-Specifically, in ImaGenome, one sentence may be filled with multiple anatomical regions, \eg, sentence ``There is blunting of the right costophrenic angle which may be due to overlying soft tissue'' corresponds to [``right lung'', ``right lower lung zone''].
-This drawback poses challenges in training models to precisely visual grounding.
-Therefore, in the first stage of construction, we perform sentence-region refinement, generating pairs where each sentence is associated with only one clinically precise textual region entity.
+After consulting radiologists, we find that the anatomical descriptions of regions of interest in ImaGenome are imprecise and redundant, introducing ambiguity into clinical diagnoses.
+Specifically, a single sentence can be associated with multiple anatomical regions, \eg, ``There is blunting of the right costophrenic angle which may be due to overlying soft tissue'' corresponding to ``right lung'' and ``right lower lung zone''.
+This redundancy poses challenges in training models to precisely visual grounding.
+Hence, we perform re-grounding to ensure each sentence is linked to a single, precise region.